 I. Character History

-Born to a quite unremarkable family in an equally unremarkable town in the midwestern United States, Alexander Vaugrenard always wanted more out of life.
+Born to a quite unremarkable family in an equally unremarkable town in Kentucky, Alexander Vaugrenard always wanted more out of life.
 His father was a simple office worker, his mother a housewife, and neither seemed to give much attention to their son.
 It wasn't so much a matter of poor parenting, but simply that they expected him to do well enough on his own.
 His older sister Lydia was only a few years older than himself, but even so she did her best to make sure Alex was cared for.

 Of course, one does not become an anarchist wanderer without something shaping them into that.
 When Alex was 6 years old, his father's company shut down, and as the town they lived in was hardly a growing place of industry, it was nearly impossible to find new work.
 Alex watched as his family's belongings were slowly but surely sold off so as to pay for absolute necessities, until eventually the Vaugrenard family was left with quite literally nothing.
 Alex's parents had given up hope on life, and turned to simply living day by day, making no attempt to improve their lot, but Lydia did no such thing, and ran away with Alex when he was 10.
 It was her hope that the two of them, away from the terrible influence that was their parents, could finally make a truly good life for themselves.